 He nodded graciously and held out his hand.

 “It’s ok.
 Nothing will happen this time.
 I promise.
 You’ll only have a death vision of someone the first time you touch them.” he said as she looked up at him warily.
 “You’ll get used to it.
 It was a bit of shock for me when I first started.”
 She put her small hand in his, and then walked with him as they left the office.
 Death seemed to glide across the floor, his black robe trailing behind him.

 “Why are you wearing a blanket?” she asked suddenly.
 He laughed again.

-“That’s… right… Well, tell them I’ve made my decision, but I need to run some errands first… I’ll call and make the announcement when I’m ready for everyone.
-Byron gave him a thumbs up and winked.
+“Zachary, I’ll… get to that in a bit.
+Go ahead and tell them I’ve made my decision, but I need to run some errands first… I’ll call and make the announcement when I’m ready for everyone.”

 “Who’s you going to choose?”